 Performance is a highlight here, thanks to the system’s seventh-generation (Kaby Lake micro-architecture) Intel Core i7-7700 processor, 16GB system memory and Intel HD 630 graphics.
 This is a notable bump from early this year’s iteration Acer Aspire TC (ATC-780-AMZki5 that was outfitted with an Intel Core i5-7400 processor and the same system memory.
 This processor clocks 3.6GHz, but can hit 4.2GHz in turbo mode, which is just enough muscle to do some basic-medium multitasking without stuttering.

 The system comes with Windows 10 Home (64-bit), a stable CPU and enough RAM that make it ideal for day-to-day computing.
 Essentially, you will be fine using the Aspire for at least the next five years for day-to-day tasks like editing in office apps, video conferencing, and web browsing.

 As expected, you won’t be doing much of gaming here, since the Intel HD 630 graphics card won’t deliver much.
 Its 3D gaming score is lackluster compared with dedicated gaming PCs but you should be able to play games like Minecraft smoothly at lower resolution.
-If you need more than that, you’ll have to look upwards for a real gaming rig with a discrete graphics card, presumably the budget CyberpowerPC Gamer Ultra GUA3400A $559.99 at Amazon Gaming Desktop.
+If you need more than that, you’ll have to look upwards for a real gaming rig with a discrete graphics card, presumably the budget CyberpowerPC Gamer Ultra GUA3400A Check on Amazon at Amazon Gaming Desktop.

 Worth the buck